domeniqo/KubernetesNetworkMonitoringController/README.md

 A controller tracks at least one Kubernetes resource type.
 These objects have a spec field that represents the desired state.
 The controller for that resource are responsible for making the current state come closer to that desired state.

-The controller might carry the action out itself; more commonly, in Kubernetes, a controller will send messages to the API server that have useful side effects.
-You'll see examples of this below."
+The controller might carry the action out itself; more commonly, in Kubernetes, a controller will send messages to the API server that have useful side effects."

 ## Project purpose and goals